 Don Theiler has an extensive range of environmental planning and management experience.
 Most recently he served as manager of the King County Wastewater Management Program which serves the Seattle Metropolitan Area.
 In this position he was responsible for overall policy development and direction of the largest wastewater system in the Pacific Northwest.
 Previous to this he served as director of the Air Management Program for the State of Wisconsin.
 During this period he was instrumental in the development and passage of one of the Nation’s first Acid Rain control programs as well as precedent setting toxic and ozone reduction programs.
 In addition he has had extensive international experience working on environmental protection programs for the World Bank in Eastern Europe.
 He has worked on programs in Croatia, Bulgaria, Romania, the Czech Republic, the Ukraine, and most recently in China.
 He also served in Africa in the Peace Corps for four years.
 He also served as President of the State and Territorial Air Pollution Program Administrators and was chairman of that group’s air toxic’s committee for ten years.
 In addition to the Washington Foundation for the Environment, he serves or has served on the boards of the following agencies: the National Association of Clean Water Agencies, the Puget Sound Clean Air Agency, and the Center for Clean Air Policy.

-Heidi Siegelbaum, Washington Stormwater Center at WSU, specializes in providing context for natural resource issues and will focus on stormwater issues and low impact development strategies in the years ahead.
+Heidi Siegelbaum, Board President, works at the Washington Stormwater Center at WSU, specializes in providing context for natural resource issues and will focus on stormwater issues and low impact development strategies in the years ahead.
 In her new role as Stormwater Program Analyst, she is the WSU staff lead for the Puget Sound Strategic Stormwater Initiative.
 She practiced managed health care and industrial chemical law, has a background in transboundary ecosystem indicators and is a fan of visual and targeted communication tools.
 She also managed an entrepreneurial consulting firm specializing in sustainable tourism.
 She focuses on using economic development and children’s health as a driver for sustainable change and believes in the power of transforming adults through their children’s wisdom in environmental matters.
 She received her Juris Doctorate from Vermont Law School, is a member of the Pacific Northwest Social Marketing Association and thinks about food too much.
 She loves hiking, traveling and good humor.

-Until recently, Ingrid M Tohver was a research scientist for the Climate Impacts Group (CIG) at the University of Washington.
+Until recently, Ingrid, Board Secretary, was a research scientist for the Climate Impacts Group (CIG) at the University of Washington.
 Ingrid’s research focused on the responses of regional watersheds to the projections of a warmer climate for the future.
 During her 8-year tenure at the CIG, Ingrid participated in studies assessing the projected shifts in the frequency of extreme hydrologic events.
 She was also responsible for writing reports detailing the implications for natural resource sectors in the region, including water supply, hydropower operations, agriculture, and fish habitat.
 Ingrid collaborated directly with resource managers, other researchers, aquatic habitat specialists and dam operators who use the data and reports culminating from CIG’s hydrologic research.
 Ingrid also contributed to CIG’s outreach efforts by giving presentations on hydrologic studies and CIG’s broader research objectives to stakeholders and the general public.
 Ingrid graduated from the University of Michigan with a B.S. in botany, and from the University of Florida with a M.S. in forest science.

-Konrad Liegel, President, was previously an attorney with Kirkpatrick & Lockhart Preston Gates Ellis advising on tax-exempt, environmental, land use, real estate and conservation matters.
+Konrad Liegel was previously an attorney with Kirkpatrick & Lockhart Preston Gates Ellis advising on tax-exempt, environmental, land use, real estate and conservation matters.
 Konrad Liegel advises families, individuals and non-profit entities on conservation, land use, environmental, real estate and charitable organization matters, including acquisition and management of large family estates, land use permitting, environmental compliance, charitable giving requirements, family foundation requirements, open space and property taxation, and cultural and natural resource preservation and restoration.
 He has worked with private landowners and land conservation organizations to preserve and steward a wide range of property, from small family parcels and culturally significant landscapes to large forests, ranches and waterfront estates.
 His experience regularly involves the drafting and negotiation of conservation easements.

 Nancy Richardson Ahern.
 Nancy’s career spans several decades in public utility and environmental management, including leadership roles in Seattle Public Utilities, the King County Department of Natural Resources, and the City of Bellevue.
 These positions encompassed a wide range of programs including drinking water, wastewater, solid waste, stormwater management, flood control, salmon restoration, and open space protection.
 After obtaining a doctoral degree in natural resources management early in her career, her interest evolved into the nature of organizations and “people management.”
 Her master’s degree in organizational systems coupled with her science background brings a unique perspective to problem solving.
 Nancy now works as a management consultant drawing from her 25 years “in the hot seat” as a local government manager.